The 4 players Man City signed along with Fernandinho & how they fared

 The Brazil international helped push City to the Premier League title in his debut campaign, while plenty more silverware has followed with Pep Guardiola at the helm.
-With over 350 appearances and a key role played in a glut of trophies, it’s safe to say the 36-year-old will leave as a modern City great.

 But what about the others that came in that summer?
 Here’s how they all fared during their time at The Etihad.